jmangori/CDISC-ODM-XML-CRF-SDTM-Annotations/README.md

 The XSL Style Sheet can work by itself together with any XSLT processor to render the CRF from an ODM-XML file.
 However, the HTML file requires that the components

 * HTML file `crf_specification.htm`
-* ODM-xml file `odm-file-of-yoyur-choise.xml`
+* ODM-xml file `odm-file-of-your-choise.xml`
 * XSL Style sheet `crf_1_3_2.xsl`

-are located __on a webserver__ in the same folder.
+are located __ON A WEB SERVER__ in the same folder.
 It will not run from a file folder without a web server.
 The HTML file has some hardcoding of file names for ODM-xml file and the XSL Style Sheet file.
 These can be changed by editing the HTML file.
 The HTML file has an initial prompt for the name of the ODM-xml file, which can easily be replaced with a hardcoding of the file name, and subsequently removal of the prompt.

 ## Prerequisites

+Either
 * Access to a web server for the HTML file to run.
 You can create a local webserver with [XAMPP](https://www.apachefriends.org/index.html).
+Or
 * Access to an XSLT processor to perform the transformation of an ODM-XML file to HTML using the XSL Style Sheet.
 SAS PROC XSL will do the job correctly.

 These options are mutually exclusive.